MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/clearing-token-cache.md

 ---
-title: Clearning the token cache
+title: Cleaning the token cache
 ---

 # Clearning the token cache